Monotone spectral density estimation: Introduction

 with

 where $\gamma$ is Euler's constant.
-To understand the occurence of the centering $-\gamma$, recall that if $\{X_n\}$ is a Gaussian white noise sequence with variance $\sigma^2$, then its spectral density is $\sigma^2/(2\pi)$ and the distribution of $I_n(s)/(\sigma^2/2\pi)$ is a standard exponential (i.e. one half of a chi-square with two degrees of freedom), and it is well known that if $Z$ is a standard exponential, then $\esp[\log(Z)]=-\gamma$ and $\mathrm{var}(\log Z) = \pi^2/6$, see e.g. \cite{hurvich:deo:brodsky:1998}.
-The log-spectral density is of particular interest in the context of long range dependent time series, i.e. when the spectral density has a singularity at some frequency and might not be square integrable, though it is always integrable by definition.
-For instance, the spectral density of an ARFIMA(0,$d$,0) process is $f(x)=\sigma^2|1-\mathrm e^{\mathrm i x}|^{-2d}$, with $d\in(-1/2,1/2)$.
+To understand the occurrence of the centering $-\gamma$, recall that if $\{X_n\}$ is a Gaussian white noise sequence with variance $\sigma^2$, then its spectral density is $\sigma^2/(2\pi)$ and the distribution of $I_n(s)/(\sigma^2/2\pi)$ is a standard exponential (i.e., one half of a chi-square with two degrees of freedom), and it is well known that if $Z$ is a standard exponential, then $\esp[\log(Z)]=-\gamma$ and $\operatorname{var}(\log Z) = \pi^2/6$ [see, e.g., \citet{hurvichdeobrodsky1998}].
+The log-spectral density is of particular interest in the context of long-range dependent time series, that is, when the spectral density has a singularity at some frequency and might not be square integrable, though it is always integrable by definition.
+For instance, the spectral density of an $\operatorname{ARFIMA}(0,d,0)$ process is $f(x)=\sigma^2|1-e^{i x}|^{-2d}$, with $d\in(-1/2,1/2)$.
 It is decreasing on $(0,\pi]$ for $d\in(0,1/2)$ and not square integrable for $d\in(1/4,1/2)$.
-In this context, for technical reasons, we will take $I_n$ to be a step function changing value at the so-called Fourier frequencies $\lambda_k = 2\pi k/n$.
+In this context, for technical reasons, we will take $I_n$ to be a step function changing value at the so-called Fourier frequencies $\lambda_k = 2\pi k/n$. \end{longlist}